Luis Garcia Player Props: Nationals vs. Cubs

-Luis Garcia -- with an on-base percentage of .220 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the Chicago Cubs, with Drew Smyly on the mound, on July 17 at 8:05 PM ET.
+On Tuesday, Luis Garcia (.244 on-base percentage in past 10 games, 58 points below season-long percentage) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cardinals.
+In his previous game he had a one-hit performance (1-for-3) against the Cubs.

 Luis Garcia Game Info & Props vs. the Cubs